Rule out display issues

 - Verify that you have a good connection from your Mac to the wall outlet by confirming the power cord and adapter are securely connected and plugged in.
 To check if the wall outlet is working, plug in a lamp or other electrical device.

-- Disconnect all accessories that are plugged in to your computer.
+- Disconnect all accessories that are plugged in to your Mac.
 This includes things like printers, USB hubs, or mobile devices.

 - Hold down the power button for ten seconds.
-Then, press the power button again to see if the computer turns on.
+Then press the power button again to see if the Mac turns on.

 - Reset the SMC.

-- If you recently installed memory or a drive in your Mac, make sure it's compatible, supported, and installed correctly.
+- If you recently installed memory or a drive in your Mac, make sure it's compatible and installed correctly.
 If possible, reinstall the original memory or drive to see if the issue persists.

 If your Mac still won't start up after you've tried each of these steps, visit an Apple Store or Apple Authorized Service Provider for further diagnosis.
 If you plan to visit an Apple Retail Store, make a reservation at the Genius Bar, if available in you country.
 Diagnostic fees may apply for issues not covered under warranty or AppleCare Protection Plan (APP).